Dym077/Sea-dominion/README.md

 ### Game over
 - If the player manages to sink all the computer's ships the game will declare: "You won!
 All the computers ships have been sunk."
 If it's the other way around and the computer sinks the player's ships, the game will instead declare "You lost!
 All Your ships have been sunk."
 The player will then have the option to either quit the game or start a new game.
 - Sometimes the game will result in a draw when all 20 attempts have been used.
 The game will then declare "Both players have ships remaining."
 The player will then have the option to either quit the game or start a new game.

+### Exit game
+- The player can choose to exit at any point during the game. when typing "exit", the game will declare that both player have ships remaining and the scores will be displayed.
+The player will then receive the question "Play another game? (yes/no): The player can choose either, and exactly as above in the 'Enter username' section, both lower and uppercase letters are accepted.

 ## Site Owner Goals
 - To provide an easy-to-play, accessible game with rules that are easy to comprehend.